 Concerts, carnivals and cricket – here’s how to spend the season.

 London comes alive in the summer.
 The streets are paved with arts, culture and carnivals – and you’re invited.
 From free festivals to world-class concerts and sporting events, it’s a time to make magical memories.
-With the longer days and sun shining, there are wonderful ways to beat the heat and have alfresco fun.
+With the longer days and sunshine, there are wonderful ways to beat the heat and enjoy alfresco fun.
 Here are the best things to do in London in the summer.

 BBC Proms

 BBC Proms takes place annually in the Royal Albert Hall.
-Running from 14 July to 9 September, it’s bursting with local and international talent.
+Running from 18 July to 13 September, it’s bursting with local and international talent.
 Whether you’re a classical music connoisseur or classically curious, there are lots of exciting events.
-Contemporary highlights range from Everybody Dance!
-The Sound of Disco on 20 July, to Sam Smith on 2 August.
+Contemporary highlights range from Arooj Aftab and Ibrahim Maalouf on 29 July, to Shostakovich’s ‘Lady Macbeth’ on 1 September.
 Traditionalists should not miss Last Night of the Proms on 14 September.
-Happy Proms.
+Happy Proms!

 GO: Visit www.bbc.co.uk for more information.